 Keep the House Market Ready Throughout the Listing Time Period

-Buyers don’t mean to be this way, but they’re on a mission to find a home that works for them in an incredibly competitive market.
+Buyers don’t mean to be rude, but they’re on a mission to find a home that works for them in an incredibly competitive market.
 The best approach is to be patient, understanding and flexible…and you may need to spend some time each night or day getting your home back to being “show ready.”

 A Daily Checklist for Home Sellers Keeping Their House Market Ready